 Responsibility for the management of the project rests with the Project Overseer (PO), including ensuring adherence to funding guidelines and project milestones.
 The PO may form a steering committee for the project, depending on the project’s complexity.
 The steering committee or PO must finalise the details of the project, including the timing and venue of events, participants, and any contracting.

 The PO keeps the relevant APEC Program Director and Program Executive regularly informed of progress in implementing the project (at least every two months).

 All APEC-funded projects are monitored to ensure that they are progressing in line with the timeframes, budgets and methods presented in the project proposal.
-Projects commencing from 2018 onwards are formally monitored annually, when the PO must complete and submit a monitoring report by the 1st of April of each year.
-Please note that projects which commenced in 2017 or earlier are required to submit monitoring reports twice a year (1st of February and the 1st of August).
+Projects commencing from 2018 onwards are formally monitored annually, The PO must complete and submit a monitoring report by the nominated date advised to the PO by the Secretariat in the project Letter of Acceptance.
+However, please note that projects which commenced in 2017 or earlier are required to submit monitoring reports twice a year (1st of February and the 1st of August).

 The full reports are presented to the relevant forum, and a summary report is presented to the Budget and Management Committee (BMC).
 The Secretariat reports projects to BMC that have not met the monitoring reporting requirements.
 POs that fail to submit monitoring reports may not put forward new concept notes or proposals until all overdue reports are submitted.

 Both the relevant forum and the BMC may take action to manage projects that are not being implemented in line with timelines or expectations.